ContributeImprove the documentation

 Improve the Documentation

-Though I try to make high-quality documentation, you may find typos, grammar issues, clumsy explanations, out-of-date information, and other problems.
+Though we strive to maintain high-quality documentation, you may find typos, grammar issues, clumsy explanations, out-of-date information, and other problems.

-You can help me by fixing these issues or submitting new content.
+You can help by fixing these issues or submitting new content.

 Klive generates its documentation using Nextra.
-In this article, I help you contribute to improving documentation.
+This article explains how to contribute to improving the documentation.

 Follow the steps to get the source code.